alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/13 Ports and adapters.md

 ### 13.7 Structuring the Infrastructure layer

 ![](./../img/namespaces_for_infrastructure.png)

 Sometimes sub-namespaces of Infrastructure look like they could be extracted into a proper package.
 For example the VatApiDotCom classes might be extracted.
 If the code is not project-specific you may even make the library publicly accessible.
 **Accumulation of shared code**
-If, for instance, you have some mapping utility that is used by all the SQL repositories, feel free to add it in the Sql subnamespace.
+If, for instance, you have some mapping utility that is used by all the SQL repositories, feel free to add it in the Sql sub-namespace.
 If it’s more like a generic utility that could be used by any class in Infrastructure, you might as well make a generic sub-namespace for it too (e.g. Shared or Common).
 The advice about shared code is always to keep